 What’s wrong is our thinking and believing.
 If I believe the lie that something’s inherently wrong with me, then I will try to fix it or seek to build an identity that helps me feel better.
 But nothing outside yourself will help with the nagging feeling that something’s wrong.

 No amount of success, achievement, money, relationships, religion, etc., can heal this wound.
-Only by embracing the reality of our union in Christ, and the unconditional love of God that never ends, can we be healed.
+We can only be healed by embracing the reality of our union in Christ and the unconditional love of God that never ends.

 God is unconditional love.
-That’s what agape is, loving people as they are, where they are each and every moment.
-There’s no agenda, no expectations or manipulative tactics.
+That’s what agape is: loving people as they are, where they are each moment.
+There’s no agenda, no expectations, or manipulative tactics.
 Just a love that will never, ever let you go or leave you.

-This love was exhibited most profoundly by Christ as He suffered and died for us.
-Such love caused the apostle Paul to embrace Christ fully as we see in Galatians 2:20, “For I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in this flesh I live by the faith of the Son of God, who loved me and gave Himself for me.”
+Christ exhibited this love most profoundly as He suffered and died for us.
+Such love caused the apostle Paul to embrace Christ fully, as we see in Galatians 2:20, “For I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in this flesh I live by the faith of the Son of God, who loved me and gave Himself for me.”

-Paul knew that God loved Him and showed it by what He did, not just what He said.
-Christ also loved me and you, and gave Himself for me and you.
+Paul knew that God loved him and showed it by what He did, not just what He said.
+Christ also loved me and you and gave Himself for us.
 Agape love gives sacrificially and continues to give.
-Paul’s faith was not in his faith, but the faithfulness of Christ in union with Him.
+Paul’s faith was not in his faith but in the faithfulness of Christ in union with Him.

 Would you trust and embrace the faithfulness of Christ and His absolute unconditional love for you?
-If you’re still on the fence, here are a few things that might help:
+If you’re still hesitant, here are a few things that might help:

 Thank Him that His love for you never changes, regardless of your behavior.

-Thank Him that “something’s wrong with me,” has NEVER been true of you, but that you have always been everything your heavenly Father EVER wanted.
+Thank Him that “something’s wrong with me” has NEVER been true of you and that you have always been everything your heavenly Father ever wanted.

 I encourage you to participate in the reality of your union and oneness in Christ and the beauty of who you are each and every minute.
-Let His love overflow you, and in time, that love will answer your “who am I?” question.
+Let His love overflow you.
+In time, that love will answer your “Who am I?” question.